 What do we do?

-The purpose of Te Maru o Kaituna River Authority is to promote the restoration, protection and enhancement of the environmental, cultural and spiritual health well-being of the Kaituna River.
-One of the key functions for Te Maru o Kaituna is to develop and approve the Kaituna River Document.
+The purpose of Te Maru o Kaituna River Authority is to promote the restoration, protection and enhancement of the environmental, cultural and spiritual health and well-being of the Kaituna River.
+One of our key functions is to develop and approve the Kaituna River Document.

 What have we done so far?

-In September, we invited the public to tell us what they thought about the draft vision, objectives and desired outcomes and held an information session in Te Puke for anyone who wanted to know more and tell us in person what they thought.
+In September 2016, we invited the public to tell us what they thought about the draft vision, objectives and desired outcomes and held an information session in Te Puke for anyone who wanted to know more, and to tell us in person what they thought.

-Thank you to all those who gave us feedback!
-We heard from over 100 people who are keen to help us to protect the treasured Kaituna River by putting our shared aspirations into the document which, once approved, will then require changes to Council (Regional, City and District) plans about the management of Kaituna.
+We heard from over 100 people who are keen to help us to protect the treasured Kaituna River by putting shared aspirations into the document.

-If you would like to receive updates email firstname.lastname@example.org
+If you would like to receive updates, please email firstname.lastname@example.org